icecube/nuflux/docs/evaluation.rst

-Older interpolation methods
+Older evaluation methods
 ===========================
-.. _Older_interpolation_methods:
+.. _Older_evaluation_methods:

-Unfortunately, the documentation for the older interpolation methods is quite incomplete.
+Unfortunately, the documentation for the older evaluation methods is quite incomplete.
 We are currently trying to find someone to fix this.
 If you are familiar with any of the below methods, feel free to contribute to the documentation!

 ANFlux
 ------